Contact Lens Care

 Eat a healthy diet

-Most of us tend to eat chocolate and other delicious foods more at Christmas, which is fine; however, we recommend including more fruits and vegetables to keep your eyes healthy and aid overall health.
+Most of us tend to eat chocolate and other delicious treats, which is fine; however, we recommend including a wide range of fruits and vegetables to keep your eyes healthy and aid overall health.
 A diet rich in beta carotene, lutein, zeaxanthin, zinc and omega-3 fatty acids can reduce the risk of vision loss from eye diseases such as age-related macular degeneration (AMD).

 What are the best foods to eat for eye health?

 The best foods for eye health include vegetables, oily fish, and nuts.
 We recommend you boost your uptake of the following: